apache/flink/docs/deployment/resource-providers/mesos.md

 Flink is installed into `/opt/flink-{{ site.version }}` having `root` as the owner of the Flink directory (notice that the user is used twice: once as a Marathon and another time as a Mesos parameter) for the example configuration above to work.

-`<mesos-master>` needs to be set to the hostname or IP of Mesos' master node. `$HOST` is a Marathon environment variable referring to the hostname of the machine the script is executed on.

 Additionally, we have the bundled Hadoop jar saved in Flink's `lib/` folder for the sake of simplicity here.
 This way, we don't have to set `HADOOP_CLASSPATH` as a environment variable next to `MESOS_NATIVE_JAVA_LIBRARY`.

+`<mesos-master>` needs to be set to the hostname or IP of Mesos' master node. `$HOST` is a Marathon environment variable referring to the hostname of the machine the script is executed on.

-When running Flink with Marathon, the whole Flink cluster including the JobManager will be run as Mesos tasks in the Mesos cluster.
+The whole Flink cluster including the JobManager will be run as Mesos tasks in the Mesos cluster when deploying Flink using Marathon.
 Flink's binaries have to be installed on all Mesos workers for the above Marathon config to work.

 ### Supported Hadoop versions